Planning control areas

 Compensation is payable in respect of land injuriously affected by this declaration, and land so affected may be acquired by the WAPC in the same circumstances and in the same manner as if the land had been reserved in the Metropolitan Region Scheme for a public purpose.

-The Western Australian Planning Commission considers that the Planning Control Area is required to ensure that no development occurs on this land which may prejudice this purpose until it may be reserved for regional roads in the Metropolitan Region Scheme.
+The WAPC considers that the Planning Control Area is required over the properties to ensure that no development occurs on the land which might prejudice this purpose until it may be reserved for Primary Regional Roads purposes in the Metropolitan Region Scheme.

 A person shall not commence and carry out development in a Planning Control Area without the prior approval of the WAPC.
 The penalty for failure to comply with this requirement is $200,000 and, in the case of a continuing offence, a further fine of $25,000 for each day during which the offence continues.